angularsen/UnitsNet/README.md

 Everyone have written their share of trivial conversions between meters and centimeters, or less obvious conversions to units like Pascal and PSI where most mortals need a quick Google to find that magic constant.

 Stop littering your code with unnecessary calculations.
-Units.NET gives you all the common units and conversions.
+Units.NET gives you all the common units of measurement and the conversions between them.
 It is light-weight, unit tested and supports [PCL](http://msdn.microsoft.com/en-us/library/gg597391.aspx "MSDN PCL").

 Install